tscircuit/tscircuit/README.md

 ---

-## Featured Boards
+## Featured Community Examples

-- [Arduino Nano](https://tscircuit.com/playground/arduino-nano) - A complete recreation of the popular Arduino Nano development board, demonstrating tscircuit's capability for complex, multi-component designs.
+- [Arduino Nano](https://github.com/tscircuit/tscircuit/tree/main/examples/arduino-nano) - A complete recreation of the Arduino Nano board, demonstrating tscircuit's capabilities for complex PCB designs.
+This example was built as part of a community bounty for Issue #328.

 ## Development Sub-Projects / Organization